 In all cases, the academic department determines policy as it relates to the testing options for each course in the department.
-Several options may be available to students, and it is recommended that students seek the advice of an academic counselor in the Student Academic and Financial Services office.
+Several options may be available to students, and it is recommended that students seek the advice of an academic counselor in the Center for Academic Support.